Improving Reverse k Nearest Neighbors Queries: Theoretical analysis

 \subsection{Computational complexity}

-The expected computational complexity of the filtering phase of CSD-R$k$NN is $O(k\cdot log\,k)$ \cite{VoR}.
-In the refining phase, we have to issue a $k$NN query with $O(k\cdot log\,k)$ computational complexity for each discriminant point, and the size of the discriminant set is about $7.1\sqrt{k}$.
-The other candidates only need to be verified by CSD.
+The expected computational complexity of the filtering phase of our approach is $O(k\cdot log\,k)$ \cite{VoR}.
+In the refining phase, we have to issue a $k$NN query with $O(k\cdot log\,k)$ computational complexity for each determine point, and the size of the determine point set is about $7.1\sqrt{k}$.
+The other candidates only need to be verified by our efficient verification method.
 Thus, the computational complexity of the refining phase is $O(k^{1.5}\cdot log\,k)$.
-Hence the overall computational complexity of CSD-R$k$NN is $O(k^{1.5}\cdot log\,k)$.
+Hence the overall computational complexity of our R$k$NN algorithm is $O(k^{1.5}\cdot log\,k)$.